sohamshp/MP3_Movie_Recommendation/README.md

-# MP3_Movie_Recommendation
+# Movie Recommendation System

-Movie Recommendation System using Django
+A Movie Recommendation System
+Based as a Django Web App